anthonywong/chinese-ims-doc/index.rst

     Example of word.

 IBus Table also provides what it calls Cangjie "Big", which is the combination of both versions 3 and 5.
-For example, one can get the word
+For example, one can get the word XXX...

 For Quick, IBus Table also provides Quick "Classic", which is completely obsolete these days.